Advanced Practice Registered Nurse (APRN)

 APRNs Practice Specialty Roles

-- Clinical Nurse Specialists provide diagnosis, treatment, and ongoing management of patients; provide expertise and support to nurses caring for patients; help drive practice changes throughout the organization; and ensure use of best practices and evidence-based care to achieve the best possible patient outcomes; and
+- Clinical Nurse Specialists provide diagnosis, treatment, and ongoing management of patients; provide expertise and support to nurses caring for patients; help drive practice changes throughout the organization; and ensure use of best practices and evidence-based care to achieve the best possible patient outcomes.

 - Certified Registered Nurse Anesthetists provide a full range of anesthesia and pain management services.

-For the latest news about the American Nurses Association’s (ANA) policy work on behalf of APRNs and all nurses, visit Capital Beat.
+For the latest news about the American Nurses Association’s policy work on behalf of APRNs and all nurses, visit our blog Capital Beat.

 Health care reform and its impact on APRNs